-• Capital Management : The capital management and allocation plan takes into consideration the projected RWA computed based on internal rating.
+Capital Management : The capital management and allocation plan takes into consideration the projected RWA computed based on internal rating.

-Risk Limits The internal ratings are used in establishing the Group's various internal limits risk-informed pricing considerations and strategic decisions.

-(such as industry risk limit).
+Risk Limits The internal ratings are used in establishing the Group's various internal limits (such as industry risk limit).

-Risk Reward and : PD, EAD and LGD metrics are used to assess profitability of deals to allow for
+Risk Reward and PD, EAD and LGD metrics are used to assess profitability of deals to allow